Climate of Lisbon: Humidity

 In the same way precipitation varies greatly from month to month, the average relative humidity also experiences considerable seasonal changes.
 Lisbon has very humid winters, averaging 78-80% humidity.
 The air in the summer is otherwise dry, 60 to 65%, and is particularly variable, often going below 40% during the day and surpassing 70% at night.

 Sunshine

-Lisbon is a sunny city, in fact, it is the sunniest capital city in mainland Europe and one of the sunniest overall places in southern Europe, with more than 2,800 yearly sunshine hours despite the relatively high yearly precipitation.
+Lisbon is one of the sunniest capital cities in mainland Europe and one of the sunniest overall places in southern Europe, with more than 2,800 yearly sunshine hours despite the relatively high yearly precipitation.
 Sunshine and precipitation stack up oppositely with the dullest month being also the rainiest (December) which has around 140-150 total hours.
 Despite July having the most sun hours, August is on average the sunniest month with around 80% chance of direct sunlight hitting the ground.

 In the Lisbon area, sunshine hours reach their maximum value in the southwestern Setúbal Peninsula (near Cabo Espichel), and their lowest in the Sintra Mountains and parts of the northwest District.